Erik Brännström: Playing career

 Brännström played junior hockey with Swedish team HV71.
 In 2013–14, he debuted at the under-16 level, playing twenty-three games in the J16 SM.
 The following season Brännström moved on to HV71's J20 SuperElit.
 In 2015–16, Brännström made his Swedish Hockey League debut.

-He was drafted 15th overall in the 2017 NHL Entry Draft by the Vegas Golden Knights and agreed to a three-year, entry-level contract with the Knights on 16 July 2017.
+He was drafted 15th overall in the 2017 NHL entry draft by the Vegas Golden Knights and agreed to a three-year, entry-level contract with the Knights on 16 July 2017.
 He played the 2017–18 season with the HV71 organization.
-Brännström earned his first NHL recall on 5 May 2018 to help the Knights during their 2018 Stanley Cup playoffs run, but did not appear in any games.
+Brännström earned his first NHL recall on 5 May 2018 to help the Golden Knights during their 2018 Stanley Cup playoffs run, but did not appear in any games.

-Brännström attended the Golden Knights 2018 training camp but was reassigned to the American Hockey League (AHL) on 27 September 2018.
+Brännström attended the Golden Knights' 2018 training camp but was reassigned to the American Hockey League (AHL) on 27 September 2018.
 During the 2018–19 season, Brännström was selected to participate in the 2019 AHL All-Star Game.

-On 25 February 2019, Brännström was traded to the Ottawa Senators as part of a package to acquire Mark Stone and Tobias Lindberg.
-In addition to Brännström, Ottawa acquired Oscar Lindberg and a 2020 second round draft pick in the deal.
+On 25 February 2019, Brännström was traded to the Ottawa Senators as part of a package to acquire forwards Mark Stone and Tobias Lindberg.
+In addition to Brännström, Ottawa acquired Oscar Lindberg and a 2020 second-round pick in the deal.
 After the trade, Brännström was assigned to Ottawa's AHL team, the Belleville Senators.
 He was recalled from the AHL and made his NHL debut with Ottawa on 14 March 2019 in a game against the St. Louis Blues.
 He was then returned to Belleville following the game.
 He opened the 2019–20 season with the Senators, but struggled at the NHL level and was sent down to Belleville on 5 December 2019.
 He was recalled only 11 days later on 16 December after playing in four games with Belleville, collecting one goal and four points.
 Brännström was returned to Belleville on 3 January 2020.
 At the end of February, he suffered a wrist injury with Belleville that caused him to miss some games.